 Dr. Spain is affiliated with the Association for Transpersonal Psychology, the Institute of Noetic Science (1983 to present: Partner level member), the National Guild of Hypnotists, Silva International, the Association for Research and Enlightenment/Edgar Cayce Foundation (1991 to present, having served as the five state Regional Secretary/Treasurer, Regional Editor, and Regional Outreach Coordinator), the Nature Conservancy, the Western Pennsylvania Conservancy, the National Audubon Society, the National Wildlife Federation, St. David's (Welsh) Society, the Carnegie, WQED public radio/TV, and a life member of the Murrysville Historical Preservation Society.
 Ellen joined the U.S. Air Force - Civil Air Patrol in 1967, and proudly served the Wing as a Public Affairs Officer.

-In her current writing career, Dr. Spain is a member of Romance Writers of America; PennWriters; the Society of Childrenís Book Writers & Illustrators; the Secretary for EPIC™, the Electronic Publishing Industry Coalition an international membership professional organization that includes all facets of the electronic publishing industry: authors, publishers, editors, artists, and other professionals; the Supporters of the College of the Atlantic; and is the coordinator of the Pittsburgh East Writerís Group at the Monroeville Public Library.
+In her current writing career, Dr. Spain is a member of Romance Writers of America; PennWriters; the Society of Childrenís Book Writers & Illustrators; the Secretary for EPIC™, the Electronic Publishing Industry Coalition an international membership professional organization that includes all facets of the electronic publishing industry: authors, publishers, editors, artists, and other professionals; the Supporters of the College of the Atlantic; and was the founder/coordinator of the Pittsburgh East Writerís Group at the Monroeville Public Library (Jan.
+2004 - 2013).
 More than a decade ago, she joined PARSEC, organized to promote literary Science-Fiction, Fantasy, Horror and other Speculative Fiction, where she met and studied the basics of science fiction writing under William Tenn (Philip Klass) and Hal Clement (Harry C. Stubbs).
+She is a member of the International Thriller Writers, studying thrill writing in ITL's online school.,

 Dr. Spain is a volunteer for the Westmoreland County Historical Society and the Literacy Council as well as a life member of the University of Pittsburgh Alumni Association, and the Founders' Society of Seton Hill University.
 In 2005, Ellen was appointed by the Council of the Municipality of Murrysville to serve as a Trustee-Board Director to the Murrysville Community Library Board, a position she held through 2009.
 She is also a member of the Pennsylvania Library Association, and was the alternate liaison to the Westmoreland County Federated Library System.
 In 1969, Ellen joined the Appalachian Redevelopment Foundation as a volunteer teacher and enjoyed working her free weekends in Kentucky & Tennessee.